timrobertson100/gbif-cordra/readme.md

 2. Copy in the [Cordra war](https://repo1.maven.org/maven2/net/cnri/cordra/cordra/2.3.2/cordra-2.3.2.war) and let it expand
 3. Remove `protobuf-java-3.12.2.jar` from lib as it classes with the one in HBase
 4. Copy the built `cordra-hbase-storage-1.0-SNAPSHOT-shaded.jar` to the `../webapps/cordra-2.3.2/WEB-INF/lib/`
-5. Create a Cordra data directory (e.g. `/data/cordra`)
+5. Create a Cordra data directory (e.g. `/srv/cordra`)
-6. Copy the `setenv.sh` to `tomcat/bin` changing data directory to that created above
+6. Copy the `setenv.sh` to `tomcat/bin` changing data directory to that created above (or set up `/etc/sysconfig/tomcat`)
-7. Copy the repoinit.json and config.json to the Cordra data dir
+7. Copy the `repoinit.json` and `config.json` to the Cordra data dir and fixup values
-8. Start tomcat
+8. Start Tomcat

 On startup Cordra will create the Elasticsearch index, and create the original startup objects in HBase.